nginxinc/nginx-service-mesh/docs/content/tutorials/kic/egress-walkthrough.md

 ### Create an internal route to the legacy target service

-To create an internal route from the NGINX Plus Ingress Controller to the legacy `target` Service, we need to create an Ingress resource with the annotation `nsm.nginx.com/internal-route: "true"`.
+To create an internal route from the NGINX Ingress Controller to the legacy `target` Service, we need to create an Ingress resource with the annotation `nsm.nginx.com/internal-route: "true"`.

 {{< tip >}}